iip-ecosphere/platform/platform/transport/transport.spring/README.md

 This component is directly based on the transport components.
 This component provides basic classes, e.g., type conversion based on the serialization mechanism defined in the transport component.
 Protocol-specific binders are defined in further projects named `transport.streaming.<protocol>`.
+For uniform usage and a future transport AAS Protocol-specific binders shall exhibit the (default) server connection information as TransportParameter bean.